 © Dennis N. O’Brien, 2017

-Alexander was only twenty years old when his father, Philip the second of Macedonia was assassinated.
+He was just twenty years of age when his father was assassinated.
 Philip had planned to invade the Persian Empire, at that time the greatest empire in the known world.
 With Philip gone, Alexander determined to go ahead with the invasion.
 He travelled to the Peloponnese where he convinced most of the Greeks from the various Greek city states to join him.
 The exception was Sparta; the Spartans would not fight under a foreign king.
 He then decided to secure the Macedonian borders by routing and then pacifying the rebellious tribes bordering Macedonia so that the homeland would not be threatened during his and his army’s absence in Asia Minor.
 During this campaign the Greek City of Thebes rebelled.
 The rebellion was put down with great loss of Theban lives and the complete destruction of the city.

 In 334 B.C.
-Alexander, with an army made up of Macedonians, Greeks from the league of Corinth, mercenaries, and soldiers raised from Thrace, Paeonia and Illyria, fought three major battles against the Persian King Darius III and his allies during Alexander’s conquest of Asia Minor and the Persian Empire.
+Alexander, with an army made up of Macedonians, Greeks from the league of Corinth, mercenaries, and soldiers raised from Thrace, Paeonia and Illyria, crossed the Hellespont on his quest to conquer the Persian Empire.
+Over the next three years he would engage in three major battles against the Persian King Darius III and his allies.

 At the Battle of the Granicus River in 334 B.C.
 Alexander defeated the forces of the Persian satraps of Asia Minor.
 This army included a large force of Greek mercenaries led by Memnon of Rhodes.
 At the Battle of Issus in 333 B.C. in southern Anatolia he defeated a much larger force under the direct command of Darius.
 At the Battle of Gaugamela in Mesopotamia in 331 B.C. he once again defeated a huge army commanded by Darius.

 Over the next 5 years the former empire of the Persians was secured, and in 326 B.C.
-Alexander invaded India winning a major victory against King Porus at the Battle of the Hydaspes River.
-Alexander wished to press east but his men were exhausted and homesick so he returned via the Gedrosian desert to Babylon.
+Alexander invaded India, winning a major victory against King Porus at the Battle of the Hydaspes River.
+Alexander wished to press east but his men were exhausted and homesick, and fearful of possible defeat at the hands of the numerous Indian forces to the east.
+After consulting with his generals Alexander reluctantly agreed to limit the extent of the Empire to its then boundaries.
+The army then followed the Indus River to its mouth, where Admiral Nearcus and his fleet were despatched to survey the Persian Gulf.
+Alexander and his army then returned via the Gedrosian desert to Babylon, suffering huge losses from privation and hunger along the way.

 Alexander married Darius’ daughter Barsine in Susa in 324 B.C. .
 He died, probably of malaria, in Babylon in 323 B.C. at the age of 32.